Jon Ryan: Regular season

+Playoffs

 Personal life

 Ryan is married to stand-up comedian Sarah Colonna and has appeared on her podcast Off The Rails, with Josh Wolf, numerous times.
 In 2015, he tried out for American Ninja Warrior, cheered on by Seahawk teammates Derrick Coleman and Jermaine Kearse.
-His older sister Jill is the wife of the former Canadian Leader of the Opposition, Andrew Scheer.
+His older sister Jill is married to the Leader of the Opposition, Andrew Scheer.
 He and Colonna both appeared on Bar Rescue as one of the recon spies for Black Light District Rock & Roll Lounge.
 Ryan is a supporter of Welsh professional football club Swansea City.
 On March 23, 2020, Ryan was diagnosed with skin cancer.
 However, he was confident that it was treatable, despite the ongoing COVID-19 pandemic.

 Ryan became a co-owner of the West Coast League's Portland Pickles in 2017 and of the American Association of Professional Baseball's Cleburne Railroaders in 2021.